-The screw terminals for connecting signals are not available on some backplanes.
-The signals are wired internally in such backplanes.
+Some backplanes do not have screw terminals for connecting the signals.
+On such backplanes, the signals are wired internally.

-4.4.2 Setting the MCO Jumper L401
+4.4.2 Setting the MCO jumper L401

 Before the servocontroller is installed in the rack, the MCO jumper L401 must be set to the correct position (see table below).